dozymoe/PyBuildTool/Readme.md

 `group_name` can be anything valid as YAML key, it is used to group files, and tool configuration for those files.
 You can later target this group during scons invocation, using `scons tool_name:group_name`.

-You can specify the build dependencies of each target, per group, using `depends`.
-It is expected to be a list in the form of "tool_name" or "tool_name:group_name", the same format you would use to specifically build that target.

 `options` will be passed to the tool's module as python dict.
 Some keys have special meaning.